 So send them if you like or if that’s your ‘style.’
 If you were raised thinking that this is essential, then I wholeheartedly support that and hope my own little munchkin grows up to be as considerate as you.
 On the other hand, don’t sweat it if you are not inclined to send anything.
 Realistically, the programs are trying to recruit the best applicants, and you just spent your hard-earned money (errr… line of credit) to travel there for an interview.
 I think we’re as obligated to thank you for coming as you are for giving you an interview!

 So how do programs make their rank-lists?

 This will vary from program to program, but from what I’ve seen and heard it goes something like this: Generally, everyone involved in the interview process (interviewers, tour guides, hang-out room residents, etc) get together.
-Each of the interviewers ranks the applicants independently based on their subjective opinions of applications, personal letters, reference letters and interviews.
-Those rankings are combined and the applicants are sorted.
+Each of the interviewers ranks the applicants independently based on their subjective opinions of applications, personal letters, reference letters, and interviews.
+Those rankings are combined to sort applicants quantitatively.
 Then the discussion begins.

 Keep in mind that there is going to be a lot of variation on how this is done from program to program and specialty to specialty.

-Oh, and contrary to what I frequently hear, the interview does matter.
-A lot.
-Sure, we have some idea who the top applicants will be prior to the interview based on your applications, but nothing is decided and a good interview can bump up you almost as far as a bad one can drop you down.
+And contrary to what I have heard from applicants, the interview does matter a lot.
+Sure, we have some idea who the top applicants will be prior to the interview based on your applications, but nothing is decided, and a good interview can bump up as far as a bad one can drop you down.